 - Let almonds cool until they are warm.

 - Transfer almonds to blender and blend until smooth.
-This can be modified if you like your nut butter more chunky or more creamy!
+This can be modified if you like your nut butter more chunky or smooth!
 During this step continually scrape the butter from the sides of the blender in order to blend mixture together.

-- Once butter is smooth to your liking, mix in your add-ins.
-These can include more than just salt; for instance, you can include cinnamon, maple syrup, honey, and vanilla extract.
+- Once butter is as smooth as you like, mix in your add-ins.
+These can include more than just salt; cinnamon, maple syrup, honey, and vanilla extract, etc…

 - Let almond butter cool to room temperature and transfer to jar or container.
 Store final product in refrigerator.